 Apply when necessary.

-Sarah Elkhaldy is the author of How to Set Yourself on Fire, her debut poetry book that acts as a hand-guide to the oldest past time known to our kind—existing.
+Sarah Elkhaldy is the author of How to Set Yourself on Fire, her debut poetry book that acts as a hand-guide to the oldest pastime known to our kind: existing.
 In addition to her poetry, Sarah is a spoken word performing artist and a Certified Quantum Sphere healer.
 She likes to refer to herself simply as an existential detective.